dzakyputra/automatebot/README.md

 pip3 install google-cloud-bigquery matplotlib numpy pandas python-telegram-bot
 ```

-Create a developer account to access Google BigQuery API, you can follow the "Getting Started" steps in [here](https://medium.freecodecamp.org/@dzakyputra)
+Create a developer account to access Google BigQuery API, you can follow the **Getting Started** steps in [here](https://medium.freecodecamp.org/@dzakyputra)

 Configure the path.
 ```